opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   has\_tablespace\_privilege\(user, tablespace, privilege\)

-    Description: Queries whether a specified user has permission for tablespace.
+    Description: Specifies whether a specified user has permission for tablespaces.

     Return type: Boolean

 -   has\_tablespace\_privilege\(tablespace, privilege\)

-    Description: Queries whether the current user has permission for tablespace.
+    Description: Specifies whether the current user has permission for tablespaces.

     Return type: Boolean